StimulCross/donation-alerts/packages/events/README.md

 # Donation Alerts - Events

-A client that makes it very easy to listen to various Donation Alerts events.
+A client that makes it very straightforward to listen to various Donation Alerts events.

 ## Installation